Software-Engineering-Jagiellonian/russell-downloader/README.md

-# frege-downloader
+# russell-downloader

-docker image can be found under the name "jagiellonian/frege-downloader"
+docker image can be found under the name "jagiellonian/russell-downloader"

 ## Docker environment variables